wolfgangasdf/iqp-book/ad-quantum-dynamics.md

 \end{align}
 $$(pt-1st-res)

-This clearly shows that it is an approximation, since $c_a$ remains at 1 and normalization is violated.
+This clearly shows that it is an approximation, since $c_a$ remains at 1 and normalization is therefore violated.

 ## Sinusoidal perturbation